benraid/battleship/README.md

 <*How To Compile Code*>
-If you extract hwx.jar you will find the directory bens_battleship.
+The jar file is runnable so you can run the jar file or if you extract hwx.jar you will find the directory bens_battleship.
 My code is all in the package bens_battleship.
 So to run the code simply run the following command from the directory containing bens_battleship:

 java bens_battleship/BattleShip